somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ####3.6.5 class 24

-This class validation data has very dark and low contrast images, but the training dataset for the class doesn't have such images.
+All of the failure images have very dark and low-contrast.
+But I can not specify the difference to the images successful infered.

 <img width=250 src="./fig/class24_images_valid_failed.png"/>
 <img width=320 src="./fig/class24_images_valid_infered.png"/><br>